imphasing/schemin/README.md

     (hefty-computation superfluous-computation)

+Check out the examples directory for more examples of what Schemin is capable of.

 Implemented featues:
 --------------------

 + First-class continuations and call/cc
++ IO Ports (File and console IO)
 + define and set!
 + lambdas with closures
-+ Let, named let, letrec
++ Let, named let, Let\*, and letrec
-+ Some flow control (if, and boolean primitives)
++ Some flow control (if, cond, and, or and boolean primitives)
 + A few list operations like map, filter, and foldl (as well as cons, cdr, car, etc)
 + Some basic numerical primitives and decimal support